silnik/browser/README.md

 ### The version object

-An object of the `WhichBrowser\Model\Version` class is used for the `version` property of the `browser`, `engine` and `os` object and contains a number of properties and functions.
+An object of the `Silnik\Browser\Model\Version` class is used for the `version` property of the `browser`, `engine` and `os` object and contains a number of properties and functions.
 If a property is not applicable in this situation it will be null or undefined.

 **Properties:**